-Personally, my two favorites are garlic and honey.
-A seemingly odd combination, but once you hear about the ways these two foods can boost your immune system – and how you can turn potent garlic into somewhat of a tasty treat – I know my two favorites will soon be yours too.
+That might seem like an odd combination, but once you hear how you can turn potent garlic into somewhat of a tasty treat – I know my favorite duo will soon be yours too.

-Typical commercial honeys found at the grocery store are refined and far from their original state.
-They’re first heated, then watered down and finally filtered to remove any remaining traces of pollen.
+Why raw honey?
+Typical commercial honey found at the grocery store is refined and far from its original state.
+It is first heated, then watered down, and finally filtered to remove any remaining traces of pollen.
 This process also kills the enzymes and makes the resulting honey void of any vitamins or minerals.
-If you don’t have the nutrients, you aren’t getting any benefit from eating the honey.
+With conventional store-bought honey, your honey garlic will still taste good, but if you don’t have the nutrients, you aren’t getting any benefit from eating the honey besides the sweetness.

 However, I believe pasteurized honey is still a fine (and sometimes better) alternative to granulated white sugar for most baking and cooking needs.
-Of course raw and unpasteurized is always best, whether it’s for cooking or for medicine, but I know that sometimes there just isn’t the funds for that.
+Of course, raw and unpasteurized is my preference, but I know that sometimes there just aren’t the funds for that.

-One way to strike balance in the grocery budget is to have two honeys.
-Use pasteurized honey for baking and raw honey ONLY for health and medicine purposes.
+One way to strike a balance in the grocery budget is to have two honeys.
+Use pasteurized honey for baking and raw honey ONLY for recipes that don’t involve heat.
 Raw honey ranges anywhere from $6-10 for one pound in my area.
 Since you’d only be using a tablespoon or two at a time, that one jar will last you a VERY long time.